umarvortex/Imageslider/README.md

    npm start
    ```

-5. Access the application at `http://localhost:3000`
+5. Access the application at `https://umarvortex.github.io/MUET-TEST/landing.html`

 ## Usage

-1. Users enter their name and email in the popup form
+1. Users enter their information in the popup form
 2. Administrator receives the details on WhatsApp and approves access
 3. Upon approval, users can access the test and have 1 hour 30 minutes to complete it
 4. After completion or when time expires, users see their test results